 Swimmers usually gather in the boat launch area at the edge of Burrard Inlet.
 Non-swimming attendees stand behind them or line the pier and get ready to watch, take photos and cheer.

 During the event there are snacks and hot drinks available for purchase on site.
 There is also usually music and a bonfire.
+Hopefully this is the case again in 2023.

 At 12:59:50 pm the countdown begins.
 10, 9, 8, … 2, 1, 0 and then, at precisely 1:00 pm, the crowd dashes for the water and the air fills with screams, laughter, splashing and the clicks of cameras.
 Most people jump in and then straight back out again.
 A small number stay in the water for a while and splash around.